huntie/sublime-tmux/README.md

 ## Usage

-For now, *sublime-tmux* requires a your local tmux server to be running.
+For now, *SublimeTmux* requires a local tmux server to be running.
 In practice this means it will only run actions whilst you have an open tmux session in your terminal emulator.

 Once installed, a number of tmux-related commands are available in the Command Palette, activated with *ctrl*+*shift*+*p*: